 Laser cutting technology has an extremely fine control of pulse width, power, and focus spot size.
 Because the laser cutting tool does not rely on touching the part, it can be oriented to make any shape or form.
 Not limited by physical cutting geometry, laser cutting can be used to make unique shapes.
-The TABLE below lists the technology’s key benefits.

 Laser cutting systems for medical tools

 The technology frequently used to make medical tubes and components is fiber laser cutting with gas assist.
-This means that the laser is “assisted” with a coaxial gas, typically oxygen (O2).
+This means that the laser is "assisted" with a coaxial gas, typically oxygen (O2).
 While O2 is usually the gas of choice, occasionally shop air can be used after oil filtering, usually when the tube thickness is less than 0.0001 inch, or when the cut quality required is not very high.
 This technology is used for stainless steels (300 and 400 series, 17-4, 17-7); MP35N (cobalt-chrome steel alloy); and Nitinol.
-The method can be used for both on-axis (90º to surface) and off-axis (angled to surface) cutting.
+The method can be used for both on-axis (90° to surface) and off-axis (angled to surface) cutting.

 A highly focused laser is used to melt a thin sliver of material.
 While the material is still molten, a 0.02-inch diameter gas jet nozzle that is coaxial with the laser blows away the molten material.
 The desired features are produced using this continual cycle of melt, then melt ejection.
 Distance between the laser and the material needs to be precisely maintained.